 I enjoy Aveda’s Rosemary Mint oil, but in wax I’ve tried, the spearmint overpowers to the point of nausea.
 I thought I was destined to forego rosemary mint blends until I smelled this.
 Herbal rosemary, fresh peppermint and creamy spearmint combine into a harmonious brew.
-Added sweetness from pink sugar and depth from the amber make this a delectable confection.
+Added sweetness from pink sugar and earthy amber depth make this a delight.

 Just as the children in the wardrobe learned from Rumblebuffin, not all giants are to be feared, so I found, neither is all Rosemary Mint!

 Less snuff tobacco and tea-berry flavored, but more reminiscent of pungent medicated icy-hot.
-I left this wax bag open to let it breathe and thought some wintergreen would evaporate.
-I used a smidgen with a large blue sugar chunk, but the biting wintergreen still overpowered.
+I left this wax bag open to let it breathe and used a smidgen with a large blue sugar chunk, but the biting wintergreen still overpowered.
 I should have known what to expect, so the scent isn’t to blame.
-While not offensive, it was too much for me.
+While not offensive, it wasn’t for me.
 I am picking out those blue sugar chunks, though!

 The scent is fruity pebbles, vanilla bean, nectarine and though most cereal blends aren’t my wax of choice, this has a pleasant creaminess to it.
 Besides, who can resist Olaf?

 See that little snowman buddy there?
 He’s a sample scent in Snooze Button Aftershave and I’m utterly infatuated.
 A mix of sweet lavender, vanilla bean noel and buttermints with aftershave.
 Hopefully, it becomes an L3 staple.